 B.Sc., M.Sc., PhD McMaster - Assistant Professor

 M.Sc.
-Utrecht, MBA Derby, PhD Ramon LLULL, CPA, CMA - Associate Professor
+Utrecht, MBA Derby, PhD Ramon LLULL, CPA, CMA - Associate Professor and Chair

 B.Sc.
 Memorial, PhD Ottawa - Associate Professor